ArtNazarov/nzcrm_qt_client/README.md

 ========

 1. View and edit existing rows from managers, clients and tasks
-2. Append for managers table using dialog window, append to client table
+2. Append for managers table using dialog window, append to client table and tasks table
 3. Delete from managers, clients, tasks tables

 connection parameters to database in separate tab